 Watch a video about the new antenna design here:

-FlightHorizon is a complete autonomous collision avoidance solution to deliver situational awareness, self-separation commands, and collision avoidance for both piloted and autonomous unmanned aircraft.
+FlightHorizon is a complete autonomous detect-and-avoid and airspace management solution to deliver situational awareness, and commands to self-separate and maintain well-clear distances for both piloted and autonomous unmanned aircraft.
 The software provides unmanned aircraft pilots with a 2D map-based view and 3D synthetic cockpit view of the airspace and full sensor fusion across aviation transponders, radars and online data feeds.
 The system is designed to help operators maintain flight safety and achieve beyond visual line-of-sight flight authorizations.
 Visit our Products and Services Overview for more information on FlightHorizon.